knandwani98/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaadi/index.md

 1. CREATE

-- POST request on '/users' with user data accoriding to above schema from postman
+- POST request on '/users' with user data according to above schema from postman
 - handle `POST` request inside users router.
 - In route handler for create user
   - grab body data using `req.body`